 Using Reclaimed Wood for woodworking projects has been done for centuries–often as a matter of necessity.
 Currently, reclaimed wood is undergoing something of a resurgence.
-Current DIY shows have made recycling old barns, retrieving old logs that sat at the bottom of lakes and rivers, and intelligent reuse of vintage home timber as well.
+Current DIY shows have made recycling old barns, retrieving old logs that sat at the bottom of lakes and rivers, and intelligent reuse of vintage home timber.
 Upcycling wood offers many benefits for both the modern woodworker and the old-schoolers.
 But before you start ripping apart that old shed, you need to know what you’re getting yourself into!

 Table of Contents